Technigo/project-labyrinth/README.md

 HTML, CSS, JS, REACT, REDUX

 Fetched Api address.
-Used Thunks and Disptach with Redux.
+Used Thunks and Dispatch with Redux.
 Used Lottie animation.
-Useselector and Globalstyles.
+Useselector and Globalstyles used as well.

 ## View it live